Aakarshan-chauhan/Maze_Navigation-RL/README.md

-*The following contents are potential solutions for solving a grid (or a maze) by using Reinforcement Learning.
+The following contents are potential solutions for solving a grid (or a maze) by using Reinforcement Learning.

-The game consists of a grid( default: 3 x 4) which has one cell where the agent will win and one cell where it will loose.
+***Problem**: The game consists of a grid( default: 3 x 4) which has one cell where the agent will win and one cell where it will loose.
 There can be multiple walls set in the grid which the agent would avoid.
-The goal of the agent is to start at a position and reach the win cell.*
+The goal of the agent is to start at a position and reach the win cell.

-# The grid can be of two types:
+**The grid can be of two types:**

   1. Standard grid: A normal grid.
 Doesnt promote shortest path to the win.

   2. Negative grid: Each cell has a -0.1 reward which helps the agent to prioritize the shortest path.